aikaterna/aikaterna-cogs/README.md

 region - A command to change the voice region of a server.
 Requires the guild admin or mod role or guild administrator.

-retrosign - A v3 port of Anismash's retrosign cog.

 rndstatus - A v3 port of Twentysix's rndstatus cog with a couple extra settings.

 rss - Will's RSS cog ported for v3 with a lot of extra bells and whistles.